Home

 bullet

 Taxes on the supply or demand side are often used to influence behavior.
 For example, there is a proposal for Dutch drivers to pay a tax based on their time on the road rather than charging a purchase tax and road tax (AP 11/09).
+The Obama Administration floats a proposal to create a vehicle miles traveled tax (The Hill 5/11).
+Other states are considering similar proposals (CBS News 7/12).
+How might these proposals influence driver behavior or the purchasing or automobiles?
 Locally, the Cape Fear Public Utility Authority has been criticized because it changed the rate structure to create incentives to use less water (Star News 6/09).
-The Obama Administration floats a proposal to create a vehicle miles traveled tax (The Hill 5/11).
-How might this influence driver behavior or the purchasing or automobiles?
+How is this rate structure attempting to change consumer behavior

 bullet

 Sometimes government chooses to subsidize the production or consumption of a particular product of service.
-See this article from describing the widescale use of subsidies for clean energy in recent years (NY Times - 11/11/11).
-Alternatively, see this article on how the government subsidizes flights at rural airports to provide service to rural areas (AP - 8/11).
+See this article from describing the wide scale use of subsidies for clean energy in recent years (NY Times - 11/11/11).
+As noted in these articles, sometimes the efforts are less than effective.
+For example, see this interesting article from the Washington Post looking at an effort to subsidize the production of a "cost-effective" LED light bulb (Washington Post 3/12).
+Alternatively, see this article on how the government subsidizes flights at rural airports to provide service to rural areas (AP - 8/11)

 bullet